twfhyr/tbtc-website/src/pages/developers/how-to-integrate-tbtc-into-your-defi-dapp.md

 heading: 'Developer Toolkit: How to Integrate tBTC into your DeFi dApp'
 description: >-
   Developers can integrate tBTC into dApps using publicly available resources and libraries.
-Any app that uses an ERC-20 token can integrate TBTC.
+Any app that uses an ERC-20 token can integrate tBTC.
 This guide covers the resources and tools needed to integrate tBTC.
 date: 2020-04-01T17:04:10.000Z
 tags: